ZoomInfo Technologies Inc. (ZI) Just Got Our Attention

-ZoomInfo Technologies Inc. (NASDAQ:ZI) went up by 2.99% from its latest closing price compared to the recent 1-year high of $79.17.
-The company’s stock price has collected 4.40% of gains in the last five trading sessions.
+ZoomInfo Technologies Inc. (NASDAQ:ZI) went up by 5.02% from its latest closing price compared to the recent 1-year high of $79.17.
+The company’s stock price has collected 3.46% of gains in the last five trading sessions.
+The Wall Street Journal reported on 09/08/21 that ZoomInfo Simplifies Shareholder Structure to Attract New Investors

 Is It Worth Investing in ZoomInfo Technologies Inc. (NASDAQ :ZI) Right Now?